Michael-Free/WindowsAdminResetHack/README.md

 ## Steps

 1. Boot the device off of USB with some Live Linux Distro or Window Recovery Media.
+     - If this is Windows 10 Recovery Media:
+          - Once the media has fully booted, choose the Language, click Next.
+          - Instead of proceeding with a new install, in the bottom left-hand corner of the window, click "Repair This Computer."
+          - When the next screen loads up, hit the SHIFT+F10 keys to bring up a command prompt.
+     - If this is a Linux Live Distro:
+          - Open up a terminal window and mount the computer's hard drive where Windows is installed.
 2. Make a backup of C:\Windows\System32\Utilman.exe
 3. Copy C:\Windows\System32\cmd.exe to C:\Windows\System32\Utilman.exe
 4. Reboot the computer and remove the boot media just used.